mulesoft/pdk-custom-policy-examples/crypto/README.md

-# Crypto Policy Template
+# Crypto Policy Example

-Use the Crypto Policy template as an example of how to use third-party party libraries that provide cryptography capabilities.
+Use the Crypto Policy as an example of how to use third-party party libraries that provide cryptography capabilities.

 PDK does not support libraries that make OS calls.
 For example, the [RustCrypto](https://github.com/RustCrypto) libraries are compatible because they are fully implemented in Rust.